opensearch-project/documentation-website/_benchmark/configuring-benchmark.md

 OpenSearch Benchmark configuration data is stored in `~/.benchmark/benchmark.ini` which is automatically created the first time OpenSearch Benchmark runs.

-The file is separated into the following sections that you can customize based on the needs of your cluster.
+The file is separated into the following sections, which you can customize based on the needs of your cluster.

 ## meta